Makeover Cabinets Without Paint, Add New Hardware

-Do you want to have new cabinets, but that’s just not in the picture for you?
+Do you want to have new kitchen cabinetry, but that’s just not in your budget right now?
 New hardware on old cabinets, even ones that might need a fresh coat of paint, is a great way to give your kitchen or bathroom a whole new look without spending a lot.
 New knobs can have a big impact and give your space a fresh look.

 If you are renting your home you can still give your kitchen a personal touch.
 New cabinet knobs are also something you can take with you when you move.
-Just be sure to keep the old hardware together so you can put it back on when your lease is up.
+Just be sure to keep the old kitchen hardware so you can put it back on when your lease is up.

 Steps to Take Before You Buy New Hardware

-If your cabinets have hinges that are visual on the outside of the door, you need to consider whether you will also switch those.
-This step requires a bit more effort because you have to take doors off.
+If your cabinets have hinges that are visual on the outside of the door, you need to consider whether you want to install new hinges.
+This step requires a bit more effort because you have to take the doors off.
 If you rent, it might not be worth it unless you plan on staying a while.
 To replace hinges, you will need to measure the distance between holes before you start shopping.

-Look around your room, is most of the hardware brushed nickel, antique brass, rubbed bronze?
+Look around your room, is most of the old hardware brushed nickel, antique brass, or oil-rubbed bronze?
 You don’t have to match, but it’s good to make sure they won’t clash.
-Knobs and pulls don’t have to be metal, they can also be a wood or painted.
+Knobs and pulls don’t have to be metal, they can also be wood or painted.
 It all depends on the style of your kitchen.

 Best Places to Buy Hardware